5 min read

 Even now, in writing this, I am eternally tethered to language as a way of transferring my reality.
 But it isn't The Reality, is it?
 The moment language enters, there's a buffer.

 Culture cannot exist without history.
-Because history creates timescales, and language constructs the framework for our ever-shifting understanding of our reality, from the morning events to the deepest truths we hold about the nature of the laws of physics.
+History creates timescales, and language constructs the framework for our ever-shifting understanding of our reality, from the morning events to the deepest truths we hold about the nature of the laws of physics.

-And while this seems obvious to the point of absurdity, the realisation that our history and language form the framework for our reality and that we cannot define a reality outside of these two monumental gatekeepers is obvious in strikingly common moments.
+While this seems obvious to the point of absurdity, the realization that our history and language form the framework for our reality and that we cannot define a reality outside of these two monumental gatekeepers is obvious in strikingly common moments.
 Glitches where language is snatched from us, and we are faced with the totality of the sublime knocking on the doors of syntax.

 Campbell called this the experience of "Awe."
-William James recognised these moments as mystical experiences.
-Instances where we find ourselves pitifully incapable of verbalising or cognising the ineffable.
+William James recognized these moments as mystical experiences.
+Instances where we find ourselves pitifully incapable of verbalizing or cognizing the ineffable.
 The terrifying power of nature, the sound of the jungle static, orgasm, music.
 Moments where the crack in the fabric of our constructed reality splits open, and we are confronted with the raw, unfiltered magnitude of the primordial energy.

 It's Samadi; it's Zen.
 It's Christ consciousness.
 It's Arjuna cowering at the feet of Krishna's true nature.
 Those wonderfully human moments where the absurdity of life presses against us momentarily.
 Where words return to squiggles and dots, and we are briefly returned to Eden, outside of our cultural confines.